 About The Victorian Era

 Through the more than 60 years of her reign (1837-1901), Queen Victoria influenced all areas of fashion and jewelry.
 Her love of family and commitment to her people show in the romantic, long-lasting designs of Victorian rings.
-Members of the growing middle class sought tirelessly to emulate the trends set forth by Queen Victoria and other affluent members of society.
-Thus, the Victorian Era marked the very first period in history when engagement rings became a tradition among the masses.
+The Victorian Era marked the very first period in history when engagement rings became a tradition among the masses.

 Victorian Engagement Ring Designs

 Floral motifs, delicate filigrees, heart shapes, birds, bows, and other feminine designs are characteristic of early Victorian diamond rings.
 In the middle years of the queen’s long reign, the death of her husband, Prince Albert, added darker tones to the jewelry and onyx and deep garnets were popular stones for the starker designs, along with pearls.
-The final years of the Victorian era saw a resurgence of more delicate and romantic designs, though stylistically they tended to be less ornate than the early years of the period.
-Later Victorian engagement rings were more likely to highlight diamonds rather than gemstones, and the rings were often more practical and more available to those outside the royal hierarchy.
+Victorian engagement rings were more likely to highlight diamonds rather than gemstones, and the rings were often more practical and more available to those outside the royal hierarchy.

 Find The Perfect Engagement Ring